commschamp/cc_tutorial/tutorials/tutorial23/README.md

-Without using options from the `t23_ext::options` the compilation will fail because `t23_ext::ns1::field::S1` [field](include/t23_ext/ns1/field/S1.h) attempts to access the options referencing `typename TOpt::t23_ext::ns1::field::S1`, which does not existing in the options provided by the `tutorial23`.
+Without using options from the `t23_ext::options` the compilation will fail because `t23_ext::ns1::field::S1` [field](include/t23_ext/ns1/field/S1.h) attempts to access the options referencing `typename TOpt::t23_ext::ns1::field::S1`, which does not exist in the options provided by the `tutorial23`.

 ```cpp
 template <typename TOpt = t23_ext::options::DefaultOptions, typename...
 TExtraOpts>